 Engaging out-of-school, low literacy girls in Mozambique through a digital life skills and sexual health resource

-Avert is developing a digital life skills app as part of VSO’s Eagle project in Mozambique – Empowering Adolescent Girls to Learn and Earn.
+Yaya is a digital life skills app developed by Avert as part of the EAGLE project in Mozambique, a literacy and life skills programme funded by Global Affairs Canada and implemented by VSO and Light for the World.
+EAGLE stands for Empowering Adolescent Girls to Learn and Earn.

-The overall aim of the Yaya (Sister) app is to provide 3,000 low literacy, out-of-school adolescent girls and young women with a user-friendly, self-directed set of action-oriented, knowledge-based resources on life skills, sex and relationships, to ensure they have the knowledge to make informed sexual health and relationship decisions.
+The Yaya app is providing 3,000 low literacy, out-of-school adolescent girls and young women in Mozambique with a set of tablet-based, user-friendly, resources on life skills, sex and relationships, that aim to increase their knowledge and enable them to make informed sexual health and relationship decisions.

 Yaya provides a flexible, home-based learning solution, in local languages, using low-cost tablets.

 The EAGLE project works with out-of-school, low literacy adolescent girls and young women to achieve economic independence.

 Low literacy girls and young women are economically disadvantaged and have increased vulnerability to HIV and poor sexual and reproductive health outcomes.
 Improving their literacy and numeracy capabilities, giving them sexual health knowledge and skills, and supporting economic empowerment can all reduce their HIV risk, support sexual health, and increase their opportunity to be active empowered citizens.